junxit/us-congress-bills-110/metadata.md

 - 2008-08-01 — Introduced in Senate
 - 2008-08-01 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S8050)
+- 2008-09-08 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S8141-8142)
+- 2008-09-08 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S8141-8142)
+- 2008-09-08 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S8141-8142)
+- 2008-09-08 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S8141-8142)